 The implant is placed behind the pectoral muscle.

-The advantages of this position are:
+The advantages of the Sub-Muscular position include:

 - There is less interference with Mammograms.

 - There is less chance of interference with future breast feeding.

 - The implants are further away from the breast tissue and are therefore less likely to be involved in any breast diseases or be damaged during any fine needle biopsy of a breast lump.

 – sometimes called Sub-Glandular

 The implant is placed immediately under the breast tissue itself, between it and the underlying pectoral muscle.

 It is preferred to sub-muscular:

 - In those with impending or mild sagging of the breasts, constricted lower breast poles and Tuberous Breast Deformities.

 - In those engaged in heavy, repetitive pectoral muscle exercises e.g. body builders, weight lifters.